TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Security/GuidelinesIntegrators/InstallTool.rst

 ==================

-Since TYPO3 CMS 6.2, the Install Tool allows integrators to update the core of TYPO3 with a click of a button.
+Since TYPO3 CMS 6.2, the Install Tool allows integrators to update the TYPO3 Core with a click of a button.
 This feature can be found under "Important actions" and it checks/installs revision updates only (e.g. bug fixes and security updates).

 .. figure:: ../../Images/Security/core-updates.png
     :class: with-shadow
-    :alt: Install Tool function to update the TYPO3 core
+    :alt: Install Tool function to update the TYPO3 Core

 It should be noted that this feature can be disabled by an environment variable::